Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 ![](res/2021-04-22-10-53-53.png)

 - ~~share, delaying this since we don't have a valid url, use [vue-social-sharing](!https://github.com/nicolasbeauvais/vue-social-sharing)~~, edit: we can't do this since we don't generate a link and Vue.js is mostly a client-side framework.
 Should've used Nuxt.js if we were to do this

+- Cleaned up backend, something I should've done at the start

+- Always use `created` hook for API calls instead of `mounted` since `created` happens before `mounted` and `mounted` happens when the DOM is rendered which doesn't matter for API calls.